teemoney11/vacation-30a-slate/services.md

 # Exceptional Accommodations at Vacation-30A

-At Vacation-30A, we ensure your stay is as comfortable and memorable as possible.
+At Vacation-30A, managed with care by **5Tides** family we ensure your stay is as comfortable and memorable as possible.
 Our range of premium amenities caters to families, couples, and solo travelers alike.

 ## **Why Choose Us?**
 Here’s what makes our accommodations stand out: